ashwin-nat/XOR-Linked-List/README.md

     B XOR C = A
 ```

-So at every node, we will store the XOR of the previous and current node.
+So at every node, we will store the XOR of the previous and next node's addresses.
 ```
     xor_ptr = &(PREV) XOR &(NEXT)
 ```